 Having worked with students who have a variety of backgrounds and skill sets, Allison helps every student demystify the MCAT using strategies that complement their unique learning style.
 As a highly organized spreadsheet enthusiast, she uses her planning acumen to build rigorous, but well-balanced, schedules for her students.
-Above all else, she prioritizes mental health care throughout the MCAT process.
-Studying for the MCAT can be overwhelming, and Allison believes that every student can achieve their goal score while maintaining work-life balance.
+Above all else, she prioritizes mental health care throughout the MCAT process as studying for the exam can be overwhelming.
+Allison believes that every student can achieve their goal score while maintaining work-life balance.

 Undergraduate: Cornell University